Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/rec-addons.rst

 BRT

 .. note::
-    SIGUREN TECHNOLOGIES STRONGLY ENCOURAGES USING MOTOSUIVEUR INDEPENDENT LOAD RECOVERY SYSTEMS ONLY IN POST-FAILURE LOAD RECOVERY SITUATIONS TO
+    SIGUREN TECHNOLOGIES STRONGLY ENCOURAGES USING MotoSuiveur® INDEPENDENT LOAD RECOVERY SYSTEMS ONLY IN POST-FAILURE LOAD RECOVERY SITUATIONS TO
     BRING THE LOAD TO THE GROUND.
 RAPID CONSECUTIVE OR PROLONGED USE OF THIS FUNCTIONALITY AS A PRIMARY HOISTING MECHANISM SHOULD BE AVOIDED.